IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 For any ordinary release, make the changes above in the release branch you created, make a pull request, and merge it into the "develop" branch.
 Like usual, you can safely delete the branch after the merge is complete.

 If you are making a hotfix release, make the pull request against the "master" branch.
 Do not delete the branch after merging because we will later merge it into the "develop" branch to pick up the hotfix.
+More on this later.

 Merge "develop" into "master"
 -----------------------------